cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### Feature backpropagating refinement scheme (f-BRS)

-The model allows to get a mask for an object using positive points (which should be clicked on the foreground), and negative points (which should be clicked on the background, if necessary).
+The model allows to get a mask for an object using positive points (should be clicked on the foreground), and negative points (should be clicked on the background, if necessary).
 It is recommended to run the model on GPU, if possible.

 ![](/images/fbrs_example.gif)

 ### Inside-Outside-Guidance

 The model uses a bounding box and inside/outside points to create a mask.
 First of all, you need to create a bounding box, wrapping the object.
 Then you need to use positive and negative points to say the model where is a foreground, and where is a background.
 Negative points are optional.

 ![](/images/iog_example.gif)